ArmSct/Attack-Maps-and-Log-Visualization/README.md

 ## Maps

 ### Entra ID (Azure) Authentication Success
+This map is a visual representation of successful login attempts to your Azure environment (tenant-wide) from users across different geographic locations.
+The size and color of the marker indicate the number of successful logins.
+The more logins there are from a location, the larger and redder the marker appears on the map, while fewer logins result in a smaller, greener marker.

 <img width="927" height="668" alt="brave_CymVKsIAyK" src="https://github.com/user-attachments/assets/6fd9c055-a18a-4c5f-838d-2b60005eecc5" />

 ### Entra ID (Azure) Authentication Failures
+This map shows where in the world users are failing to log in to the Azure tenant, based on unsuccessful authentication attempts recorded in the SignInLogs table.
+Green markers indicate fewer failures, while red markers indicate a higher volume of failures.

 <img width="935" height="670" alt="brave_VMnv9JCHSi" src="https://github.com/user-attachments/assets/3ea014fd-4b8c-4840-8fd9-86de63ac4c2d" />